jimmyangel/morinricardo/content/post/2020-10-01-librorojoetv-cms.md

 ```

-#### Associated Netlify CMS collection configuration (which defines the UI and the structure of the markdown above)
+#### Associated Netlify CMS collection configuration

+This shows how the CMS is configured to define the UI and the structure of the markdown above.

 ```
 - name: "methods"